st-peters-mbare-iot-makerspace/Energy-Efficiency-of-IoT-Cloudlets/README.md

 # Process Level Evaluation of Energy Efficiency of Virtualised Databases in IoT cloudlets

-The study intends to establish whether it is energy efficient to deploy database systems on a constrained IoT networks known as Cloudlets.
+The study intends to establish whether it is energy efficient to deploy database systems accessible through constrained IoT networks and hosted on edge nodes and fog cloudlets.

 ## DHT22 Sensors
 DHT22 sensors will be used in collecting temperature and humidity values from the atmosphere.